aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/index.en.md

 weight: 30
 ---

-The Hub Cluster's Argo CD manages (installs, uninstalls, updates) addons, namespace and workload on the spoke cluster.
-In this chapter, you will configure the Hub Cluster's Argo CD to assume a role in the spoke cluster to manage the spoke cluster.
+In this chapter, we will configure the Argo CD installation in the Hub Cluster to assume an IAM role in the spoke cluster.
+This enables the Hub Cluster's Argo CD to manage (install, uninstall, update) addons, namespaces, and workloads on the spoke cluster.

 ![Hub Role](/static/images/hub-manage-spoke-addons.jpg)